hogihung/binary_ipsum/README.md

 ### REQUIRMENTS:

   1. Ruby   2.3.0  (please have this version or greater already installed)
-  2. RSpec  3.4.0  (we will install in the class if you need it)
+  2. RSpec  3.4.0  (we will install during the workshop if you need it)
-  3. Faker  1.6    (we will install in the class if you need it)
+  3. Faker  1.6    (we will install during the workshop if you need it)

 *For fun, give an example of the RUBY I did while at AT&T: